 In the next section you will see how you can develop this skill.

-- Attending careers and enterprise masterclasses to build confidence in communicating your skills and experience
+- Attend and contribute to Careers and Enterprise workshops to build confidence in communicating your skills and experience

-- Becoming a course representative to collect and report feedback about your course
+- Become a course representative to gather and share valuable feedback.